Arafat Mtui – Honorary Chair

 Jenipha Mboya – Education Officer

 Jeni is an enthusiastic conservationist with a BSc in Wildlife Science and Conservation from University of Dar es Salaam, who loves communicating her passions to others and especially young people.
-She joined STEP in 2015 as Research and Advocacy officer, and she assists with monitoring and research of elephants in Ruaha and Udzungwa, as well as research on human-elephant interactions in southern Tanzania.
-She is also an advocate for elephant conservation, and has led conservation education and park visitation programs with Iringa secondary schools.
+She first joined STEP in 2015 as Research and Advocacy officer, and has developed expertise in human-elephant interactions in southern Tanzania.
+Having led park visitation programs with Iringa secondary schools, currently Jeni is teaching modules on elephant ecology, human-wildlife coexistence, and wildlife corridors in 18 primary and secondary schools in the Kilombero Valley.

 Paulo Mndeme (Nasibu) – Human-Elephant Coexistence Officer